 Speechly can currently translate between any of the following 26 languages: Arabic, Cantonese, Catalan, Chinese Simplified, Chinese Traditional, Danish, Dutch, English, Finnish, French, German, Hindi, Italian, Japanese, Korean, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Russian, Spanish, Swedish, Tamil, Telugu, Thai, Turkish.

-Speechly in action
+Speechly in action with real-time language translation

 So how would Speechly work at your organisation?
 The following three stories show how different types of organisation could use Speechly – and show why it is often preferable to using an interpreter.